foundation/foundation-sites/docs/pages/typography-base.md

 ---

-## Headers
+## Heading

-Foundation includes styles for all of the header elements that are balanced and based on a modular scale.
+Foundation includes styles for all of the headings elements&mdash;they're balanced and sized along a modular scale.

 ```html_example
 <h1>h1.
 This is a very large header.</h1>